leandro-az/meta-integration-notify-front/README.md

 # Meta Integration Notify - Front

-This project was generated to The Final Project of postgraduate on Distributed Software Architecture in PUC
+This front-end project that was generated to The Final Project of postgraduate on Distributed Software Architecture in PUC

 ## Technologies used.